Poverty in the United States: Great Depression

-War on Poverty
+War on poverty

-A number of factors helped start the national War on Poverty in the 1960s.
+A number of factors helped start the national war on poverty in the 1960s.
 In 1962, Michael Harrington's book The Other America helped increase public debate and awareness of the poverty issue.
-The War on Poverty embraced expanding the federal government's roles in education and health care as poverty reduction strategies, and many of its programs were administered by the newly established Office of Economic Opportunity.
-The War on Poverty coincided with more methodological and precise statistical versions of studying poverty; the "official" U.S. statistical measure of poverty was only adopted in 1969.
+The war on poverty embraced expanding the federal government's roles in education and health care as poverty reduction strategies, and many of its programs were administered by the newly established Office of Economic Opportunity.
+The war on poverty coincided with more methodological and precise statistical versions of studying poverty; the "official" U.S. statistical measure of poverty was only adopted in 1969.

 21st century

-In the 21st century, the Great Recession helped to increase poverty levels again.
-As of 2009, the number of people who were in poverty was approaching 1960s levels that led to the national War on Poverty.
+In the 21st century, the Great Recession helped to raise the poverty levels again.
+As of 2009, the number of people who were in poverty was approaching 1960s levels that led to the national war on poverty.
 The 2010 census data shows that half the population qualifies as poor or low income, with one in five millennials living in poverty.
 Academic contributors to The Routledge Handbook of Poverty in the United States postulate that new and extreme forms of poverty have emerged in the U.S. as a result of neoliberal structural adjustment policies and globalization, which have rendered economically marginalized communities as destitute "surplus populations" in need of control and punishment.

 Many international bodies have emphasized the issues of poverty that the United States faces.
 A 2013 UNICEF report ranked the U.S. as having the second-highest relative child poverty rates in the developed world.
 As of June 2016, the IMF warned the United States that its high poverty rate needs to be tackled urgently by raising the minimum wage and offering paid maternity leave to women to encourage them to enter the labor force.
 In December 2017, the United Nations special rapporteur on extreme poverty and human rights, Philip Alston, undertook a two-week investigation on the effects of systemic poverty in the United States, and sharply condemned "private wealth and public squalor," declaring the state of Alabama to have the "worst poverty in the developed world."
 Alston's report was issued in May 2018 and highlights that 40 million people live in poverty and over five million live "in 'Third World' conditions."